Miniature golf: Competitions

 The British Minigolf Association (BMGA) has an additional problem on their way to greater success in competitive minigolf.
-While the minigolf federations in mainland Europe receive annual funding from the government, in England the national sports organisation Sport England has refused to accept BMGA as its member – which means that BMGA is left without the public funding that other forms of sports enjoy.
+While the minigolf federations in mainland Europe receive annual funding from the government, in England the national sports organization Sport England has refused to accept BMGA as its member – which means that BMGA is left without the public funding that other forms of sports enjoy.
 The rules of Sport England declare that only one variant of each sport can be accepted as member – and minigolf is interpreted as a variant of golf.

 The most prize money is paid in the United States, where the winner of a major competition may earn up to $5,000.
 In mainland Europe the prize money generally quite low, and in many cases honor is the only thing at stake in the competition.
 International championships usually award no prize money at all.

 In the US there are two organizations offering national tournaments: the Professional Putters Association and the US Pro Mini-Golf Association (USPMGA).
 The USPMGA represents the United States in the World Minigolfsport Federation, having been an active member since 1995.
 USPMGA President Robert Detwiler is also the WMF representative for North and South America.

 The New Israeli Minigolf Association was established in February 2010 in Israel.
 Setting up, for the first time, league play according to the rules of WMF and USPMGA.
 Now, a series of lush and inviting minigolf parks in prime locations are being built around Israel.

 International

-World Minigolfsport Federation (WMF), a member of AGFIS, organises World Championships biennially (on odd-numbered years), while the continental championships in Europe and Asia are organized on even-numbered years.
+World Minigolfsport Federation (WMF), a member of AGFIS, organizes World Championships biennially (on odd-numbered years), while the continental championships in Europe and Asia are organized on even-numbered years.
 Many of these competitions are arranged for three age groups: juniors (under 20 years), adults (no age limit), and seniors (over 45 years).
 Men and women compete separately in their own categories, except in some team competitions and pair competitions.
 The difference in the playing skills of men and women is very small at the top level.
 Sometimes the best player in a major international tournament is female.
 Typically the winner in women's category would be very close to medals also in men's category.

 World and European Championships have so far never been arranged on MOS courses (which are popular in the United States and UK, and were approved by WMF for competition use only a few years ago).
 International competitions are typically arranged on two courses of 18 holes, of which one course is eternite, and the other course is usually concrete, less commonly felt.
 In the future, the WMF is expected to use also MOS courses in international championships – which will give American and British players a chance to show their skills on their own traditional course types.

-The most prestigious MOS minigolf competitions in the world are the US Masters, US Open, British Open, World Crazy Golf Championships and the World Adventure Golf Masters.